-are in information quality and data analytics over large-scale networked information systems like the Web, social media and crowdsourcing systems.
+are in information quality and data analytics over large-scale networked information systems like the Web, social media, crowdsourcing systems and learning management systems.

 My research focus has both positive and negative dimensions.
 On one hand, I focus on threats to these systems and design methods to mitigate negative behaviors; on the other, I look for positive opportunities to mine and analyze these systems for developing next generation algorithms and architectures that can empower decision makers.